matrix-org/matrix-spec-proposals/proposals/3013-encrypted-push.md

 ## Security considerations

 In a first draft symmetric encryption was used.
-However, using asymmetric encryption seams like the proper way to go here, as, in the case of the server being compromised, there is no need to re-negotiate a new key to encrypt the push message.
+However, using asymmetric encryption seems like the proper way to go here, as, in the case of the server being compromised, there is no need to re-negotiate a new key to encrypt the push message.